leanprover/vscode-lean/README.md

    <img src="media/expand-all-messages.png">

-9. Widget / plain text selection: For Lean versions older than Lean 3.15.0c, the tactic state is displayed as a non-interactive string.
-For newer versions of Lean, the widget mode (with features described in (6)) is used by default.
+9. Widget / plain text selection: For Lean 3 versions older than Lean 3.15.0c, the tactic state is displayed as a non-interactive string.
+For newer versions of Lean 3, the widget mode (with features described in (6)) is used by default.
 This dropdown menu allows selecting between the two.

 10. Tactic state filter: the hypotheses in the tactic state can be filtered, with options on whether the tactic state is being displayed as a widget or in plain text (see (8)).
-   * In widget mode, the allowed filters are built into Lean.
+   * In widget mode, the allowed filters are built into Lean 3.
 Currently you can choose to filter out instances or data, by selecting "no instances" or "only props", respectively.

      <img src="media/widget-filter-example.png">